LKHetzel/NP2-SPX/README.md

 The env.template/.env file explains these variables in more detail.

 4️⃣ **Add SPX template:**
-- Copy the `NP2_Lowerthird.html` template to your SPX `templates/vendor/pack/` directory
+- Copy the `lowerthird.html` template to your SPX `templates/<my template>` directory
 - Or update `SPX_TEMPLATE_PATH` to match your template location

+**IMPORTANT**
+If you are making a new directory in `/templates` to host your HTML files, you also need to copy the `js` folder from SPX's default template pack, otherwise nothing will appear.

+I do not have the rights to redistribute these files, so I cannot include them.

 5️⃣ **Set up SPX rundown:**
 - Create a project and set `SPX_PROJECT` to the name of your project.